alert icon

 Graphic image comparing pitting corrosion and crevice corrosion in stainless steel

 Corrosion—the deterioration of engineered materials by chemical interaction with their environment—is an extraordinarily costly problem.
-Unchecked stainless steel corrosion in tubing systems is a leading cause of profit loss for offshore and nearshore applications, costing upwards of $1 billion each year, according to research from the National Association of Corrosion Engineers (NACE).
-According to NACE, these figures are attributable to “$589 million on surface pipeline and facility costs; $463 million annually in downhole tubing expenses; and another $320 million in capital expenditures related to corrosion.”
+The global cost of corrosion is estimated at approximately $2.5 trillion per year.1 In offshore and nearshore oil and gas applications specifically, unchecked stainless-steel corrosion in tubing systems is a leading cause of profit loss, costing $1.373 billion each year, according to research from the National Association of Corrosion Engineers (NACE).
+According to NACE, these figures are attributable to “$589 million on surface pipeline and facility costs; $463 million annually in downhole tubing expenses; and another $320 million in capital expenditures related to corrosion.”2

 The good news is that common types of corrosion can be mitigated or prevented with some relatively simple measures before they cause significant and costly damage to oil and gas fluid systems.